 - Marital liabilities like vehicle loans, credit card debt, and mortgages

 - Personal property such as furniture, sentimental property, electronics, antiques, motorcycles, artwork, and jewelry

 - Real estate properties like investment properties, vacation homes, condos, or houses

 - Retirement accounts like pension funds and 401k plans

 It’s possible to make provisions for your children in the agreement.
 If you’ve worked out visitation issues and a custody arrangement, this may be part of the settlement.
 With that said, both parents are required to fulfill their obligations to their children.
 This means that a non-custodial parent must pay some form of child support.

 No matter how well negotiated the situation, any issues regarding children will be ultimately decided through the court.
-The court’s job is to ensure any decisions regarding a child’s upbringing are in that child’s best interest.
+The court’s job is to ensure any decisions regarding a child’s upbringing are in that child’s interest.
 It’s important to have a judge legally oversee your custody and support negotiations to make sure they’re fair.